tryscer/flock/flock-music.md

 	“Edwardo\!”
 	”Holy shit, it’s Besame Mucho,” says Eddie, smiling a big smile.
 He gives Eleanore a little look —
 	“See ya later, kids.
 Mucho, you old fart.”
-	The man called Besame Mucho picks Eddie up like a ragdoll and gives him a bone-crushing hug.
+	The man called Besame Mucho runs to Eddie and picks him up like a ragdoll, giving him a bone-crushing hug.
 	“Where are you man?
 I don’t see you since the woodshed\!”
 	They walk away, talking.
 We all look at them.
 	“Hey, wait,” says Eleanore, a little too late.